 - Z6318808 – Northgate Vehicle Sales Limited.

-3) where we are required to do so to comply with our legal obligations; and
+3) Where we are required to do so to comply with our legal and regulatory obligations; and

-4) where we have a legitimate interest in processing your personal information.
-We have a legitimate interest where we may wish to contact you about products or services, market to you, or collaborate with others to improve our services.
+4) Where we have a legitimate interest in processing your personal information, provided your interests and fundamental rights do not override our legitimate interest.
+This includes where we may wish to contact you about products or services, market to you, or collaborate with others to improve our services.

-WHAT PERSONAL INFORMATION DO WE COLLECT AND HOW IS IT USED
+THE PERSONAL INFORMATION WE COLLECT AND HOW IT IS USED

 The personal information we collect and hold about you includes: